Cleanup-Crew-From-Discord/WordsOfBrandonEPUB/README.md

   * --force: re download all files no matter what
   * --full: save every WoB page, not just annotations.
 Saves under a different file name
   * --use-old-files: rezip from already grabbed files, don't check for new ones
+  * --use-old-links: reuse old links file without checking for new links
+  * --crash-on-no-new-links: exit out with error code if no new links are detected (for automation)
+  * --quiet: no print statements

 Cover art is located in `outBook/OEBPS/cover.jpg`, feel free to change it
 ## Roadmap